carachip4/TransactionUploader/README.txt

 How to use the Finance Importer

-Install python and gspread and oauth2client
+Install python and gspread and oauth2client and python-dateutil
- - pip install gspread oauth2client
+ - pip install gspread oauth2client python-dateutil

 Navigate to https://console.cloud.google.com/apis/dashboard
 Make a new project (I named mine Import Finances)